Last Updated on

 More of the best Southern California beaches for families in San Diego:

-- Mission Beach – Known for being the closest beach to SeaWorld with perfect sunset views, a cement boardwalk, and miles of sand.
+- Mission Beach – This is the closest beach to SeaWorld.
+It offers perfect sunset views, a cement boardwalk, and miles of sand.
+It is a hip area with tons of restaurants and home to Belmont Park, a historic oceanfront amusement park.

-- Imperial Beach – Known as the southernmost beach in California with a great beach town vibe.
+- Imperial Beach – The the southernmost beach in California, with a great beach town vibe.

 Cheat Sheet: Guide to the Best Southern California Beaches for Families